 John and the group are long time guests of both the Leatherman’s Loop and Run The Farm and provide foot-stomping music that makes the event even more special.

 Trail Mix Update

-The new Trail Mix Trail Series had 31 runners eligible to compete in the series continuing from Where The Pavement Ends and the Sarah Bishop Bushwhack.
+The 2015 Trail Mix Trail Series had 126 runners eligible to compete in the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) and the Sarah Bishop Bushwhack (Sept).
 Trail Mix Results to date can be found here (will be updated shortly with Run The Farm results once final results are certified).

-When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2014 were 1.)
+When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2015 were 1.)
 Dutch Desserts, 2.)
 Hummingbird Ranch, 3.)
 Pickle Licious, 4.)
-Newgate Farms, and 5.)
-Fresh From Vermont.
+Meredith’s Breads, and 5.)
+Do Re Me Farms.
 The vendors were loving the run, the runners, and the energy on Sunday!

-We are sorry to say this was the last farmer’s market of the 2014 season at Muscoot — but some of these vendors attend winter markets around Westchester & Fairfield — and they will be back at Muscoot in May 2015.
+We are happy to let you know this was NOT the last farmer’s market of the 2015 season at Muscoot.
+The market will be open 4 more Sundays until the Sunday before Thanksgiving (11/22) and they will be back at Muscoot in May 2016.